To contact the SLO team, please use this email address: email@example.com.

 Student Services SLO Coordinator

-Andrea Niosi is a reference and instructional librarian who has been a part of the CCSF community since 1999.
-She was hired full-time as a campus librarian in 2002.
+Andrea Niosi has been a reference and instructional librarian at CCSF since 1999.
 Andrea spends most of her time on Ocean campus at the Alice Statler Library, a specialized library devoted to culinary arts and hospitality.
-Andrea also teach LIS 10: Use of Informational Resources, a one unit online course which guides students through the research process and builds information competency skills.
+Andrea also teach a one unit online course which guides students through the research process and builds information competency skills.
 Andrea has served on a variety of College committees including Communication, SLO and Accreditation.
+She has been on the SLO committee since its incepton in 2012.

 Dora Dye has been teaching Paralegal/Legal Studies since 1993 and has served as the Paralegal Program Coordinator since 1999.
 In addition to teaching paralegal classes, she has also taught credit and non-credit Microsoft Office classes and library information technology with an emphasis on legal resources.
 Dora completed two terms on the Board of Directors of the American Association for Paralegal Education.
 At CCSF she served one year on the Academic Senate Executive Council and has served on the Curriculum Committee since 2015.
 In 2015, she volunteered to provide technical support for CurricUNET and transitioned to become a member of the SLO Coordination Team effective Spring 2016.
 In Fall, 2016 Dora moved to become the primary CurricUNET administrator.